bharatnainani/S3notify/README.md

 ## Post Deployment

-   Your message will look like this after deployment
+   Your message will look something like this after deployment.
 ![](./slack-message.png)